The Flash: Jesse Chambers

 Daughter of the speedster Johnny Quick, Jesse Chambers becomes a speeding superhero like her father.
 She later meets Wally West, the Flash, who asks her to be his replacement if something were to happen to him (as part of an elaborate plan on his part, trying to force Bart Allen to take his role in the legacy of the Flash more seriously).
 She briefly assumes the mantle of the Flash, after Wally enters the Speed Force.

+In addition to her speed, Chambers also inherited her mother's superhuman strength.
+Following her mother's legacy, she has also used the superhero identity of Liberty Belle and served as a member of the Justice Society of America.

 Jess Chambers

 Jess Chambers was originally known as Kid Quick, the non-binary sidekick to Earth-11's Jesse Quick, and a member of the team Teen Justice.
 In the Future State event, Chambers would permanently relocate to Earth-0, taking on the mantle of the Flash and joining the Justice League.

 Judy Garrick

 Judy Garrick is the daughter of the original Flash, Jay Garrick, first known as the Boom.
 As a teenager, she was abducted from the timestream by the Childminder, a Mother Goose-like being who took many Golden Age sidekicks to be sold.
 Judy and the rest of the Lost Children were freed by Stargirl and Red Arrow, re-entering the timestream in the present day and reuniting with her father.
 Years later, Judy would take on the mantle of the Flash and join the Justice Society of America.